 Raw materials and consumables are stated at the lower of cost and net realisable value.
 Costs are assigned to individual items of inventory on a first-in-first-out basis.
-Net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.

 (j) Property, plant and equipment

 Land, buildings and distribution assets are shown at fair value, based on periodic, but at least triennial, valuations by external independent valuers, less subsequent depreciation (excluding land).
 Any accumulated depreciation at the date of revaluation is eliminated against the gross carrying amount of the asset and the net amount is restated to the revalued amount of the asset.
 At the end of each reporting period between the triennial period and the valuation, a review is undertaken to ensure that the carrying value of the distribution network is recorded at fair value.